socek/confsave/README.md

 ## 5. FAQ
 - Is it safe?
 - If you use SSH or HTTPS to send your configuration files it should be safe.
+But like everything: use with caution!

 - Should I know git before using this tool?
 - Yes, you should.
-ConfSave is pretty young project so if anything strange happend, you should be able to fix the problem by yourself.
+ConfSave is pretty young project so if anything unexpected happend, you need to be able to fix the problem by yourself.

 ## 5. Running tests